-My mother passed away unexpectedly in August, 1982.
-That same year, the Dodgers defended their World Series Championship but were knocked out of contention on the last game of the regular season by, of course, the rival Giants.
+My mom passed away unexpectedly in August, 1982.
+That same year, the Dodgers defended their World Series Championship but were knocked out of contention on the last game of the regular season by none other than the rival Giants.
 Although the year was filled with life’s emotional swings, a child’s mind can sometimes make everything more understandable.

 Every night while I put my son to sleep, we would always repeat the same routine by sending our love to our family members through a series of blessings:

 -“Bless mommy, and bless the baby, bless my uncles, and bless my aunts…”